New York Strip Steak Recipe

 • Preheat the oven to 200C/400F.

 • Season the steaks with salt and pepper on both sides.
-Let the steaks sit at room temperature for 5 minutes or up to 30 minutes.

 • Place a cast iron skillet over high heat.
 Once hot, add the olive oil, butter, whole garlic cloves, rosemary, and thyme.
 Cook for 2-3 minutes, so the butter can be infused with the spices and garlic.

-• Add the New York steaks to the pan and sear on both sides for 3 minutes each, until a crust appears on both sides.
+• Add the New York strip steaks to the pan and sear on both sides for 3 minutes each, until a crust appears on both sides.

 • Place the skillet in the oven and let the steaks cook for another 6 minutes, or until desired doneness.
+For rare, aim for 125F, for medium, aim for 140F.
+For well done, aim for 160F.

 • Remove the skillet from the oven and let the steaks rest for about 5 minutes before slicing and serving.